phillipclapham/neuroweaver/README.md

 >
 >⌘ **Core Truth**: Active GAF Attunement isn't just another practice—it's a fundamental shift in how we engage with reality.
 By maintaining this playful yet profound awareness constantly, we transform not just our experiences but the very fabric of our relationship with existence.

 This dynamic engagement, powered by the confidence that emerges through the bootstrap process discussed earlier, creates conditions where extraordinary capabilities can develop naturally.
-The Spirit of Fun ensures this confidence remains playful rather than rigid, while Active Attunement keeps it wisely regulated rather than ego-driven.
+The Spirit of Fun ensures this confidence remains playful and humble, while Active Attunement keeps it wisely regulated rather than ego-driven.

 ### 7. Mental Models: The Living Fabric of Reality Creation